fedeghe/synchazard/source/README.md

 ---

 Guess what?
 Again ... to be continued...
 Meanwhile, feel free to reach out to me with any questions. fedeghe@gmail.com

+For a filesharing demo I have a pending [challenge for you](https://github.com/fedeghe/exp/blob/master/watchdrop/index.html)